Last Updated on 3 December, 2020 by Veronica

 Belmond Hiram Bingham, the luxury train

-It is the luxury train that takes you from Cusco to Machu Picchu, Aguas Calientes.
-It has a dining car, car bar, and an observatory car from where you can enjoy the outdoors and the wonderful route in the company of a Peruvian cocktail and local live music shows.
+It has a dining car, a car bar, and an observatory car from where you can enjoy the outdoors and the wonderful route in the company of a Peruvian cocktail and local live music shows.

 Price per person per way from $437

-Depending on your tastes and budget you can choose one or the other train to get to the Inca citadel.
 If you want to check out the luxury trains of Peru Rail, this is the one that goes to Lake Titicaca from Cusco, an absolute wonder, both the train and the attention and landscape through which the trip takes place.

 Getting to Aguas Calientes, Machu Picchu by Hydroelectric

-As I told you above this was my initial choice.
+As I told you above, this was my initial choice.
 I wanted a good walk to get to Machu Picchu.

-I was looking at my agency because I was traveling alone and I wanted to travel with a group.
-The agencies, however, wanted to charge me twice the amount, and I asked several agencies and all of them told me the same.
-But oh well, I’m glad I went by train because I ended up sore for the next three days.
+The agencies, however, wanted to charge me twice the amount, and I asked several agencies, and all of them told me the same.
+But I’m glad I went by train because I ended up sore for the next three days.

 Bus to Hydroelectric on your own

-The journey time by bus is about 6 hours, so Cusco is departing early in the morning and then it is about 3 hours trekking to Aguas Calientes.
-Once in Aguas Calientes, you can choose to climb to Machu Picchu by bus or continue walking.
+The journey time by bus is about 6 hours, so Cusco departs early in the morning, and then it is about 3 hours of trekking to Aguas Calientes.

-The price of the round trip bus is $30
+The price of the round-trip bus is $30

 Bus to Hydroelectric with a Cheap Agency